 Tracking Data in Real Time

-When a Countly SDK sends data to Countly, you see the data in real-time.
-There are no batch processes running in the background to visualize or collect data.
+When a Countly SDK sends data to Countly, you will see the data in real-time.
+There are no batch processes running in the background that visualize or collect data.

 Impact of Countly on Application Speed

 Our lightweight SDK works asynchronously and doesn't block any function calls inside your code.
 Profiling for iOS shows that SDK has a 2% overhead on total CPU usage.
 Compared to the high CPU and data consumption for services that send in-app video, this is clearly an advantage.